nlbdev/mathml-guidelines/Nordic MathML Guidelines.md

 </math>
 ```

 The invisible multiplication operator ties the unit to the number and provides the possibility to add a space between the number and the unit symbol.
 The space should be set to 0.25em unless it is a unit that is placed directly after the number, like the degree symbol.
-In those cases the space can be set to 0 or the `rspace` attribute omitted completely.
+In those cases the space can be set to 0 or the `rspace` attribute omitted completely. **Note:** The `intent` attribute used in this markup is not yet supported by the Nordic epub validator.

 Units that contain operators must be marked up correctly, and the whole unit wrapped in a `<mrow>` element.